We were delighted to receive this write-up from one of our customers in Norfolk. We are sure that you will enjoy reading it:

-The total length of the line is approximately 600 feet, all in 7.25″ and includes a main loop, passing branch extension, triangular run-round enabling trains to run both clockwise and anti-clockwise on the line, and a two-road engine shed.
+The total length of the line is approximately 600 feet, all in 7.25″, and includes a main loop, passing branch extension, triangular run-round enabling trains to run both clockwise and anti-clockwise on the line, and a two-road engine shed.
 All trackwork is on the PNP system.
-The steepest gradient is 1 in 20, the sharpest radius 15 feet, and there are seven sets of points.
+The steepest gradient is 1 in 20, the sharpest radius is 15 feet, and there are seven sets of points.
 The line was laid on an existing mature Edwardian woodland garden, with MOT type 1 hardcore and 14mm Montsorrell granite ballast kept in place with boards.
-The PNP system meant that track could be produced very quickly and easily (using a rail-bender and a custom-made jig).
-The permanent way and trackwork was all down and operational within six months of starting.
+The PNP system meant that the track could be produced very quickly and easily (using a rail bender and a custom-made jig).
+The permanent way and trackwork were all down and operational within six months of starting.

 Current motive power is provided by two Station Road Steam built 0-4-0 locomotives: a ‘Feldbahn’ which served as the firm’s demonstrator in Germany; and ‘Tihany’, an early ‘Stafford’ saddle tank with a distinguished history.
 Rolling stock consists of two driving trucks and a four-seat ride-in carriage by Paul Williamson, plus one three-seat ride-on convertible bogie truck.”